chowdhaj/Programming/Visual Basic/School Project/README.md

 up your desired document.
 If you are confused, the starting page has crystal clear instructions.

+Finally, it is called *School Project*, because we wanted the name of the application to be as covert as possible in the task/menu bar.
+If anyone walks by, they won't suspect a thing.

 ## Halo
 The Halo game that is bundled in this program is Combat Evolved (CE).
 It is the compact version.
 Meaning, it contains the best maps like Bloodgulch